LEARN ABOUT HERBS AND ACUPUNCTURE

-This Web site was designed by Registered Herbalist Alan Tillotson, author of The One Earth Herbal Sourcebook, as a resource and learning tool for physicians and health care practitioners around the world who want to learn practical ways of solving complex health problems using natural methods.
+This Web site was designed by Registered Herbalist Alan Tillotson in Delaware, author of The One Earth Herbal Sourcebook, as a resource and learning tool for physicians and health care practitioners around the world who want to learn practical ways of solving complex health problems using natural methods.
 Simply reading through the entire website page by page, using the grey navigation bar at the left, constitutes an entire course in herbal medicine. (see disclaimer below)

 About the Tillotson Institute Website